-List-based Appointment of the Board of Statutory Auditors

-The Board of Statutory Auditors is elected by the Shareholders' Meeting - who also fixes its remuneration - on the basis of lists presented by Shareholders in accordance with laws and regulation from time to time in force, even in connection with the regulations requiring balance between genders, containing a number of candidates not to exceed the number of auditors to elect, listed with a progressive number.
+List-based appointment of the Board of Statutory Auditors The Board of Statutory Auditors is elected by the Shareholders' Meeting - which also determines its remuneration - on the basis of lists submitted by the Shareholders in accordance with the laws and regulatory provisions in force from time to time, including those concerning gender balance.
+Said lists contain a number of candidates not exceeding the number of auditors to be elected, listed by a progressive number.